The Bankrate promise

-If you’ve just bought a house, congratulations are in order.
-Once you’ve made it through making the offer, the home inspection, mortgage application, financing and closing, you might think it’s time to kick back, relax and enjoy your new place.
+If you’ve just bought a new home, congratulations — closing on a house in today’s market is certainly something to be proud of.
+Now that you’ve made it through house hunting, making the offer, the mortgage process and the closing, you might think it’s time to kick back, relax and enjoy your new place.

 Don’t get too complacent, though.
 Moving into a new home means you’ll need to take some immediate action to make sure you’ll be a successful homeowner now and in the years to come.
 Here are some of the first things to do when you buy a new home.